mfthomps/Labtainers/docs/labdesigner.md

 across all student's computers regardless of the Linux distribution, version, and configuration.
-This allows each lab designer to control which software packages are present, the versions of libraries and configuration settings, e.g., /etc values, and these may vary between labs.
+This allows each lab designer to control which software packages are present, the versions of libraries and configuration settings, e.g., /etc values.
+These configurations may vary between labs.

 2) Assessment of student lab activity can be automated through a set of configuration files that identify expected results, thus